rain-on/pantheon/docs/Using-Pantheon/Transactions.md

 |eth_call  | eth_sendRawTransaction |
 |--------|--------|
 |Read-only | Write
-| Invokes contract function locally | Broadcasts to multicaster
+| Invokes contract function locally | Broadcasts to network
 | Does not change state of blockchain | Updates blockchain (for example, transfers ether between accounts)
 | Does not consume gas | Requires gas
 | Synchronous | Asynchronous  |